miguelperezcolom/mateu/mdd-vaadin/wiki/createyourmodel.md

 ![](https://github.com/miguelperezcolom/mateu-mdd/blob/master/doc/images/mdd17.png?raw=true)

-And now the editor view, which is shown when we click on the link to edit a record:
+And now the editor view, which is shown when we double click on one of the rows to edit a record:

 ![](https://github.com/miguelperezcolom/mateu-mdd/blob/master/doc/images/mdd18.png?raw=true)